Nahnahchi/dark-shell/README.md

 - Spawning it by ID: `item-get [category-name] [item-ID] [count]` OR
 - Adding it to the list of known items: `item-mod add`

+To start reading performed animations use `get last-animation`.

+If you want to get notified when an event flag reaches one of its states, you can use the `on-flag notify` command.
+You are also able to give yourself an item with `on-flag item-get [option]`.
+`on-flag` should be able to take every single command as an argument even if they're not listen with autocomplete.